 What is professional in-office teeth whitening?

 In-office teeth whitening is the teeth whitening procedure that is performed to whiten teeth through the application of higher levels of whitening agents such as hydrogen peroxide or carbamide peroxide.
-The procedure is varied from person to person and is based on your level of tooth discoloration and the type of stains you have.
+The procedure varies from person to person and is based on your level of tooth discoloration and the type of stains you have.
 It may take 1 dental appointment or more or even your dentist may advise home sessions, too.

 Professional in-office teeth whitening takes 30 minutes to 1 hour per session, where the peroxide-based whitening gels is applied on your teeth.
 Dentists may or may not use light-activation techniques which is thought to activate the chemical reaction of the bleaching agents in whitening gel, for the purpose of speeding up the process.